Philosophy of Missions

 In Watertown, we have a vital relationship with the Watertown Urban Mission.
 Together we offer Dollar Dinners at the church, participate in food, clothing, school supply and funding drives, as well as volunteer on a regular basis in the food pantry and thrift store.

-Around the United States our members have gone to Mexico, New Orleans, and many other places in order to grow spiritually, connect with others, and serve those who were impacted by major economic or natural disasters.
+Around North America our members have gone to Mexico, New Orleans, and many other places in order to grow spiritually, connect with others, and serve those who were impacted by major economic or natural disasters.
 Whether we are building homes or connecting to God in the wilderness we are ready!

 (Click the link below to learn more about local projects.)